 Behind the saloon, two rear rooms of the building once housed Chinese railroad workers, who both lived and operated a chophouse and opium den crowded into the small space.
 During this time, the local sheriff was often called to the site to investigate a murder, only to arrive to find nothing out of the ordinary.

-The saloon was operated for years by a man named Longino Mora, who was a notable figure as a U.S. Cavalry Scout and his heroism in the Indian Wars.
-Born in 1848 in Socorro, New Mexico, Longino also became legendary in Williams for having five wives and twenty-five children over the years.
+The saloon was operated for years by Longino Mora, a notable figure as a U.S. Cavalry Scout, and his heroism in the Indian Wars.
+Born in 1848 in Socorro, New Mexico, Longino also became legendary in Williams for having five wives and 25 children over the years.
 When his youngest child was born, his oldest child was sixty years old.

 The saloon and bordello thrived as miners, loggers, cowboys, and railroad workers stopped in for a drink and often to partake of the painted ladies upstairs.

-Over the next several decades the building would house different types of businesses, including a rooming house and general store.
-In 1979, a man by the name of John Holst bought the building but continued to lease it out until 1994.
+Over the next several decades, the building would house different types of businesses, including a rooming house and general store.
+In 1979, a man named John Holst bought the building but continued to lease it out until 1994.
 At that time, Holst renovated the building converting the eight cribs into four guest rooms, each with its own bathroom, and opened the Red Garter Bed and Bakery.

-After opening, guests and staff began to report signs of ghostly activity, including the sound of footsteps when no one is around, doors mysteriously slamming, and strange “clunking” noises heard throughout the building.
-Though one might think that the spiritual activity could be attributed to the murder that occurred on the stairway or the many missing people during the Chinese opium days, the spirit is said to actually be that of a young girl, for which no one can account for.
+After opening, guests and staff began to report ghostly activity, including the sound of footsteps when no one was around, doors mysteriously slamming, and strange “clunking” noises heard throughout the building.
+Though one might think that the spiritual activity could be attributed to the murder that occurred on the stairway or the many missing people during the Chinese opium days, the spirit is said to be that of a young girl, for which no one can account for.

-Guests have reported seeing the apparition, describing her as a Hispanic girl with long dark hair and dressed in a white nightgown.
-One guest who claimed to have made contact with the spirit, said her name was Eve or Eva.
+Guests have reported seeing the apparition, describing her as a Hispanic girl with long dark hair dressed in a white nightgown.
+One guest who claimed to have made contact with the spirit said her name was Eve or Eva.

 While most guests of the historic inn report getting a good night’s sleep, others have said they felt their beds shake or someone touching their arms.

-The most unusual phenomena is that the ghost seems to sometimes appear in photographs.
-One such photograph, that owner John Holst will frequently show his guests, is a 1934 picture of the unsmiling faces of Longino Mora, his fifth wife Clara and his 25th child, Carmina.
+The most unusual phenomenon is that the ghost sometimes seems to appear in photographs.
+One such photograph that owner John Holst will frequently show his guests is a 1934 picture of the unsmiling faces of Longino Mora, his fifth wife Clara, and his 25th child, Carmina.
 Oddly, the photograph also portrays a woman behind the counter standing before a mirror who is smiling broadly.
 The woman is not reflected in the mirror she stands in front of.
 Might this be the mysterious Eva?

-Today, now called the Red Garter Inn, it is listed on the National Register of Historic Places and is wonderful bed and breakfast experience that downplays the stories of Eva as “greatly exaggerated”.
-Still though, the legend and experiences of the past will live on in Williams.
+Now called the Red Garter Inn, it is listed on the National Register of Historic Places.
+It is a wonderful bed and breakfast experience that downplays the stories of Eva as “greatly exaggerated.”
+Still, though, the legend and experiences of the past will live on in Williams.